TripAdvisor revenue up 29.2 percent on higher click-based advertising

 Shares of the company, which owns websites such as tripadvisor.com and oyster.com, rose about 5.8 percent to $81.30 in extended trading on Wednesday.

-Revenue from click-based advertising rose 20 percent to $249 million (£163 million) in the first quarter ended March 31 from a year earlier and accounted for 69 percent of total revenue, the company said.
+Revenue from click-based advertising rose 20 percent to $249 million in the first quarter ended March 31 from a year earlier and accounted for 69 percent of total revenue, the company said.

 TripAdvisor gets fees when users click on advertisements on its websites.